 - KS1-3: Local history study

-- KS1: Significant historial events, people and places
+- KS1: Significant historical events, people and places

 - KS2: The changing power of monarchs.
 Extending chronological knowledge beyond 1066.
 Breaking codes in WW2.